Kanhangad railway station

-Kanhangad railway station (Code:KZE) is a major and one of the busiest railway station under A – category stations of Palakkad Division, serving the town of Kanhangad in the Kasaragod district of Kerala.
+Kanhangad railway station (station code: KZE) is an NSG–4 category Indian railway station in Palakkad railway division of Southern Railway zone.
+It is serves the town of Kanhangad in the Kasaragod district of Kerala.
 It lies in the Shoranur–Mangalore section of the Southern Railway.
 The station has three platforms and four tracks.

 Services

 Trains halting at the station connect the town to prominent cities in India such as Thiruvananthapuram, Kochi, Chennai, Kollam, Bangalore, Kozhikode, Coimbatore, Mangalore, Mysore, Mumbai, New Delhi, Kolkata, Hyderabad, and so forth.

 Significance

 The prominence of Kanhangad station has increased recently owing to the growth of the city as a major tourist destination with tourist spots like Bekal Fort, Ranipuram and Talacauvery hill station besides leading pilgrim centres like Anandashram and Nithayanandashram and also as an upcoming educational hub.
 The station also assumed importance in view of its proximity with the Central University of Kerala's campus at Periya.